Trump leaps into Middle East fray with plan that favours Israel, upsets Palestinians

 Abu Dis lies a mile east of Jerusalem’s walled Old City, home to Jewish, Christian and Muslim holy sites.
 Palestinians living in Abu Dis are cut off by a high concrete Israeli security wall and checkpoints.

-The site is unlikely to satisfy Palestinian leaders who want a more central location.
+Palestinians reject any proposal that does not envision a Palestinian capital in all of East Jerusalem, which includes the walled Old City.

 Trump’s plan says this barrier should serve as a border between the capitals of the two states, adding that Jerusalem should remain Israel’s undivided, sovereign capital.

 “My vision presents a win-win opportunity for both sides, a realistic two-state solution that resolves the risk of Palestinian statehood to Israel’s security,” Trump said.